petedejoy/documentation/v2/clickstream/sources/analyticsjs.md

 To test your newly configured source, trigger some events on your website and look for them in the Monitoring Overview & Logs.

-***Note**: You will want to remove any other native 3rd party destination code that you may already have on your website.
+> NOTE: You will want to remove any other native 3rd party destination code that you may already have on your website.
 Skipping this step could cause issues if you turn on those same destinations (e.g. Mixpanel, Google Analytics, Amplitude, etc.) through Astronomer.*

 If you are just looking for basic clickstream functionality, you’re all done setting up!
 We recommend enabling a simple integration, like Google Analytics, to start analyzing your website’s data.

 If you’d like to use any tool that deals with the identity of your users (e.g. Mixpanel), keep reading to learn how to use the `identify` call.

-### Identify Your Users
+## Identify Your Users

 The `identify` method helps you associate your users and their actions to a unique and recognizable `userID` and `traits`.
 We recommend using a backend template to insert an `identify` call directly into the footer of every page of your site where the user is logged in.
 That way, your users will always be identified, no matter what page they first land on.